top of page

 Social Justice

-Unitarians are committed to social justice and recognize the urgency of the present moment in relation to the environment, the effects of war, the rise of inequality, the mental health and loneliness crises so many face at this time.
+Unitarians are committed to social justice and recognise the urgency of the present moment in relation to the environment, the effects of war, the rise of inequality and the mental health and loneliness crises.
 We have a number of opportunities to put our Unitarian principles of social justice into practice, and to serve the wider community.
 To find out more about actions across the wider movement you can reach out to The Social Justice Network.
+Eleanor is actively involved in Unitarians for Climate Justice (U4CJ) and personally supports Unitarians for Justice for Palestine.
+To know more about those groups get in touch.

 Some charities are particularly close to the hearts of members of the congregation.
 We support: Spirit of Peace, Sevenoaks Welcomes Refugees; Send-a-Child-to-Hucklow; The Shannon Trust.